Paya Lebar MRT station: Circle Line

 Contract 823 for the construction of Paya Lebar station was awarded to Lum Chang Building Contractors Pte Ltd-Nishimatsu Construction Co.
 Ltd. joint venture at a contract sum of S$322 million.
 The contract also includes the construction of the Mountbatten and Dakota stations.
 Construction of the station started in August 2002.

 On 16 March 2003, several roads around the station, including Paya Lebar Road, Eunos Avenue 5 and Tanjong Katong Road, were converted to one-way traffic to facilitate the construction.
 A bus stop was also temporary relocated in front of Singapore Post Centre.
 A stretch of Sims Avenue was also temporarily realigned from 26 August 2003 until two months later.
 When the roads were reinstated, an extra lane for each direction of Paya Lebar Road was added.

 The Circle line station faced a major civil engineering challenge with regard to the underpinning of two existing EWL viaduct pillars.
 The pillars foundations were obstructing the construction works needed for the station.
 This was the first time such an operation was conducted in Singapore, especially on a live, heavy-capacity MRT line.
 A concrete wall, a concrete beam and a powerful jacking device were used to transfer the load of the viaduct to other structures.
 It was followed by the removal of the old piles and construction of new piles to support the viaduct.
 Many monitoring devices were installed and key engineers looked out for any potential breaches.
 Additional materials and tools were on standby if the pillars start to tilt when the piles were cut, and the Land Transport Authority (LTA) worked out emergency procedures with the Singapore Civil Defence Force (SCDF).
 The underpinning works were carried out successfully.

 The Circle line station opened on 17 April 2010 when the line extended to Dhoby Ghaut station.

 Incidents

-On 4 April 2007, a man died after being hit by a train along the East West line sector at about 10:20 am.
-Police said the victim, a 52-year-old Chinese man, was pronounced dead by paramedics at 10:45 am.
+On 4 April 2007, a man died after being hit by a train on the East–West Line platforms at about 10:20 am.
+Police said the victim, a 52-year-old man, was pronounced dead by paramedics at 10:45 am.
 East-bound services were disrupted for 41 minutes but resumed by 11:02 am.